mautic/user-documentation/docs/reports/reports.rst

 * **Visible for all logged-in Users** - Select **Yes** so that all Users can access the Report.
 If set to No, only the owner of the Report and Users with permission to view others' Reports can see the Report.

-* **Owner** - Select the owner of the Report to determine who can see the Report if the 'Visible for all logged-in users' setting is No.
+* **Owner** - Select the owner of the Report to determine who can see the Report if the 'Visible for all logged-in Users' setting is No.

 * **Dynamic filters settings**